Do Go On - 448 - The Curse of the Lottery Winner

 The chocolate was average.

-Yeah, but it was so exciting to have the coins.
+Yeah, but it was so excited.

 But I would kill to have chocolate coins again.